taylordeckard/blog/content/posts/elasticsearch-intro.md

   }'
 ```

 This works fine, but takes a while.
-There is a more optimal solution for bulk insert: make use the [Elasticsearch bulk helper](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/client-helpers.html#bulk-helper).
+There is a more optimal solution for bulk insert: make use of the [Elasticsearch bulk helper](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/client-helpers.html#bulk-helper).
 I can use the javascript Elasticsearch client `@elastic/elasticsearch`.

 ```bash
 npm i -S  @elastic/elasticsearch